tokamakjs/tokamak-docs/docs/getting-started/routing.md

 Finally, each route will have an associated path that will map the controller to the corresponding browser url.

-## Views

-Views are just regular React components that have a specific controller associated to them.
-Together with this controller, they compose a route in **TokamakJS**.

-// TODO

 ## Controllers

 Controllers are the main link between the view layer and the rest of the application.
 For that, they sit in a blurry line between what is considered application/business logic and what is considered view logic.